Hosting and bandwidth provided by MacAce.net.

 RAM Upgrade Instructions

-The Apple manual provides installation instructions complete with drawings -- which absolutely should be read in their entirety before one installs memory -- but perhaps even better, OWC provides a convenient step-by-step video of the process:
+The Apple manual provides installation instructions complete with drawings -- which absolutely should be read in their entirety before one installs memory -- but even better, OWC provides a convenient step-by-step video of the process:

 Also see: